reinhardgrassmann/FlatlandRobotics/content/posts/005_Kinematics_of_a_RR_Robot.md

 Note that $x_i \not= l_{i}$ but $x_i = l_{i-1}$.
 Is this any good?
 For now, it might be a confusing interpretation of the matrix concatenation.
-However, we will see in a future post that this is can be preferred way to derive a powerful algorithm.
+However, we will see in a future post that this can be preferred way to derive a powerful algorithm.

 Furthermore, since $l_{1-1} = l_0$ and $q_{2+1} = q_3$ are not explicitly given, we set them to zero.
 To do this makes sense.
 Think about it.
-Therefore, the previous concatenation is sandwiched with identy matrices.
+Therefore, the previous concatenation is sandwiched with identity matrices.

 ### Getting the Pose